tvl83/autoclaimecrv/readme.md

-INTERVAL=60000 #this is ok to leave at 60000, that will be every minute ENABLEBOOST=1 # set to 1 if you want to boost eCRV by locking it automatically ENABLECLAIMDAD=1 # set to 1 if you also locked DAD token that is earning eCRV
+INTERVAL=60000 #this is ok to leave at 60000, that will be every minute ENABLEBOOST=1 # set to 1 if you want to boost eCRV by locking it automatically ENABLECLAIMDAD=1 # set to 1 if you also locked DAD token that is earning eCRV ENABLECLAIMLP=1 # set to 1 if you are staking LP tokens to earn eCRV
 ```

 ## Setup Service